-Members: Patrick B. Paul, Irene Waage Basili, Stanley H. Ryan and Alexander H.Y.K.
-Cheung (effective from 3 January 2022)
+Members: Irene Waage Basili, Stanley H. Ryan and Alexander H.Y.K.
+Cheung; Patrick B. Paul (retired after 2022 AGM)

-- Make recommendation to the Board on the Company's policy and structure for Directors' remuneration and the desirability of performance-based remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy.
-Determine, through authority delegated by the Board, the remuneration of the Executive Directors and certain higher paid employees.
-Review and make recommendation to the Board on the terms of appointment for Directors when considered necessary.
-Make recommendation to the Board relating to fair (and not excessive) compensation payments and appropriate arrangements, taking into account contractual entitlements of the Directors, in the case of any loss or termination of office or appointment and dismissal or removal for misconduct.
-Administer and oversee the Company's 2013 Share Award Scheme and other equity or cash- - 5.
+- 1. Make recommendation to the Board on the Company's remuneration policy and structure for Directors and certain higher paid employees and the desirability of performance-based remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy. - Determine, through authority delegated by the Board, the remuneration of the Executive Directors and certain higher paid employees with reference to the Board's Corporate goals and objectives.

+- 3. Review and make recommendation to the Board on the terms of appointment for Directors when considered necessary. - 4.
+Make recommendation to the Board relating to fair (and not excessive) compensation payments and appropriate arrangements, taking into account contractual entitlements of the Directors, in the case of any loss or termination of office or appointment and dismissal or removal for misconduct. - 5.
 Administer and oversee the Company's 2013 Share Award Scheme and other equity or cashbased incentive schemes of the Company in place from time to time, and review and approve the granting of share awards to any staff members of the Group.

-6. Approve the disclosure statements of the Company's policy and remuneration for Directors.
+6. Approve the disclosure statements of the Company's policy and remuneration for Directors in the Annual Report.